morhilai/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {CODE-TABS/}

 {NOTE: Migration From 3.x}
 In 4.x RavenDB, only string identifiers are supported.
-This is a major breaking change from 3.x which supported non-string identifiers.
+This is a significant breaking change from 3.x which supported non-string identifiers.
 {NOTE/}

 {PANEL/}